 This ATMP incentivizes the use of quiet technology aircraft by commercial air tour operators.
-Operators that have converted to quiet technology aircraft, or are considering converting to quiet technology aircraft, may request to be allowed to extend air tours an additional two hours (i.e., up to one hour before sunset) on all days that flights are authorized.
+Operators that have converted to quiet technology aircraft, or are considering converting to quiet technology aircraft, may request to be allowed to conduct air tours beginning at sunrise or ending at sunset on all days that flights are authorized.
 Because aviation technology continues to evolve and advance and the FAA updates its noise certification standards periodically, the aircraft eligible for this incentive will be analyzed on a case-by-case basis at the time of the operator's request to be considered for this incentive.
 The NPS will periodically monitor Park conditions and coordinate with the FAA to assess the effectiveness of this incentive.
-If implementation of this incentive results in unanticipated effects on Park resources, tribal use, or visitor experience, further agency action may be required to ensure the protection of Park resources, tribal use, and visitor experience.
+If implementation of this incentive results in unanticipated effects on Park resources or visitor experience, further agency action may be required to ensure the protection of Park resources and visitor experience.